When we moved to Israel, we adopted the tradition of making sufganiyot for Chanukah instead of latkes (levivot).

-Aside from a great (if somewhat patchked) recipe, the sufganiyot were also especially good because we figured out a great way to fill them with jelly.
-We got a 10 mL syringe from the pharmacy and filled it 4-5 cc’s with seedless, ever-so-slightly watered down strawberry jelly.
+Aside from a great recipe for the dough, the sufganiyot were especially good because we figured out a quick and easy way to fill them with jelly.
+We got a 10 mL syringe from the pharmacy (just ask — they’ll give them to you for free) and filled it with 4-5 cc’s of seedless, ever-so-slightly watered down strawberry jelly.
 Then we inserted the tip of the syringe into the side of the donut — and let it rip!

 - 1 T dry yeast

 - 4 T white sugar

 - 3/4 c lukewarm milk or water

 - 2 eggs, separated

 - 2 T butter or margarine

 - Strawberry jam (the kind without seeds), ribat chalav (caramel), or chocolate spread

 - Powdered sugar